faucamp/python-gsmmodem/README.rst

 Requirements
 ------------

+- Python 2.7 or later
-- Python 2.6 or later
+- Python 3.3 or later
 - pyserial